tardate/LittleArduinoProjects/Kraft/Dauphin2/README.md

 The [Eurocopter (now Airbus Helicopters) AS365 Dauphin  (Dolphin)](https://en.wikipedia.org/wiki/Eurocopter_AS365_Dauphin), formerly known as the Aérospatiale SA 365 Dauphin 2, is a medium-weight multipurpose twin-engine helicopter produced by Airbus Helicopters.

-It has been produced in many civilian and militay variants.
+It has been produced in many civilian and military variants.

 ### Paint Scheme